-In Traditional Chinese Medicine (TCM), ginseng leaves are plants that belong to the 'Tonic herbs for Qi Deficiency' category.
+In Traditional Chinese Medicine (TCM), Ren Shen Ye belongs to the 'Tonic herbs for Qi Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
-Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these organs are most involved with the production of Qi.
+Qi tonics are typically sweet and they tend to enter the Spleen and Lungs because these Organs are most involved with the production of Qi.

-Furthermore ginseng leaves are plants that are Cool in nature.
-This means that ginseng leaves tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+Furthermore Ren Shen Ye is Cool in nature.
+This means that Ren Shen Ye tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition ginseng leaves can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Ren Shen Ye can help restore a harmonious balance between Yin and Yang.

-Ginseng leaves also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like ginseng leaves tend to slow down acute reactions and detoxify the body.
+Ren Shen Ye also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Ren Shen Ye tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such ginseng leaves are thought to target the Stomach and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Ren Shen Ye is thought to target the Stomach and the Lung.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Panax Ginseng leaves appear to have CNS-depressive, neuroleptic, analgesic, hypertensive, cholinergic, hypotensive, histamine-like, atropine-like and papaverine-like activities.1